Looking Closely at the Growth Curve for Mind Medicine (MindMed) Inc. (MNMD)

 MNMD’s Market Performance

-MNMD stocks went down by -16.75% for the week, with a monthly drop of -44.17% and a quarterly performance of -61.63%, while its annual performance rate touched -74.03%.
-The volatility ratio for the week stands at 10.22% while the volatility levels for the past 30 days are set at 9.09% for Mind Medicine (MindMed) Inc..
-The simple moving average for the period of the last 20 days is -27.93% for MNMD stocks with a simple moving average of -64.85% for the last 200 days.
+MNMD stocks went up by 11.36% for the week, with a monthly drop of -29.73% and a quarterly performance of -58.40%, while its annual performance rate touched -64.74%.
+The volatility ratio for the week stands at 20.92% while the volatility levels for the past 30 days are set at 11.90% for Mind Medicine (MindMed) Inc..
+The simple moving average for the period of the last 20 days is -11.80% for MNMD stocks with a simple moving average of -60.33% for the last 200 days.

 Analysts’ Opinion of MNMD